skytap/well-architected-framework/operations/Discovery/discoveryecosystems.md

 1. Unzip, untar the pninfo file

-2. From Performance Navigator go to FIle / New AIX/ Linux menu and browse to the directory for your data.
+2. From Performance Navigator go to File / New AIX/ Linux menu and browse to the directory for your data.
 Select the mpgdata2.hostname file and open.

 <img src="https://raw.githubusercontent.com/skytap/well-architected-framework/master/operations/Discovery/powerdiscoveryinframedia/media/image13.png" width="500">